Accommodations

 Students who qualify for this service may request that print materials (books, notes, etc.) be converted to a format such as electronic text, Braille, or audio.
 South Texas College may obtain texts from Recordings for the Blind and Dyslexic, directly from publishers, or the alternative format may be produced on-site.

-It is the responsibility of the student to provide CSDS with the appropriate information about each requested text (title, author, publisher, copyright date, etc.).
-The CSDS requests a 3 week notice to obtain alternative formats before the start of the semester; however, all requests will be processed as quickly as possible regardless of when they are received.
+It is the responsibility of the student to provide CSAS with the appropriate information about each requested text (title, author, publisher, copyright date, etc.).
+The CSAS requests a 3 week notice to obtain alternative formats before the start of the semester; however, all requests will be processed as quickly as possible regardless of when they are received.

 Sign Language Interpreting